simphotonics/exception_templates/README.md

 ## Examples

-A copy of the program show in the section above can be found in the folder  [example].
+A copy of the program shown in the section above can be found in the folder  [example].

 ## Features and bugs